 Illinois*: In 1911, the state passed the Mothers' Pension law - one of the first in the nation.
 Aid was administered to poor mothers through the juvenile court.
 Passage of the MP law was supported by notable members of Hull House including the Nobel Peace Prize winner Jane Addams and Sophonisba Breckinridge.
 The city of Chicago had a large program that is described in David Tanenhaus' 2001 article titled “Growing up Dependent: Family Preservation in Early Twentieth-Century Chicago” (Law and History Review, Vol 19, No. 3 pp. 547-582) in which he discusses MP case files at court and the administration of the program.

 Indiana: Little is known about the MP program in Indiana.
 Perhaps the best set of information comes from the 1929 Monthly Labor Review article titled "Pensions and Insurance."
+The Mothers' Pension program in Indiana was passed in 1919.
 Daily allowances of 75 cents per child were awarded to poor mothers who had female children aged 17 or less and male children aged 16 or less.
 Aid was awarded by in each county by the Board of Children's Guardians, who reported to the Board of State Charities.

-Kansas: MP records were administered by the juvenile court.
+Kansas: The Mothers' Pension program passed in 1915 and pensions were administered by the juvenile court.
 Unfortunately, juvenile court records are permanently restricted in the state and so little is known about the program in Kansas.
 What is known about the program comes from a 1929 book titled Three Laws Affecting Kansas Children.

 Kentucky: Although the state passed Mothers' Pension legislation in 1928, no poor women with dependent children ever received aid from the state (source: White Welfare State by Deborah E. Ward).